Data sources

 - non-admitted patient palliative care refers to palliative care service events, which are identified by using either 'Care type' as 'Palliative care', or ‘Tier 2 Non-Admitted Services classification’ as ‘Palliative care’ in Medical Consultation Classes or in Allied Health and/or Clinical Nurse Specialist Interventions Classes.

-Note that expenditure for the non-admitted patient palliative care, where defined by 'Tier 2 Clinic Codes', does not specifically capture non-specialist care that are not mapped to these codes.
+Note that expenditure for non-admitted patient palliative care, defined by 'Tier 2 Clinic Codes', does not specifically capture non-specialist care that falls outside these codes.

 Also note, the expenditure data on admitted and non-admitted patient palliative care in this report may not match jurisdiction reported palliative care costs in other reports, as the definitions for palliative care between the AIHW and Budget Estimates differ.